Federal Judge Pauses Deportation Of Parents Separated From Children

 During the proceedings it was disclosed that 71 children separated from their parents at the border still haven’t been located and identified, as reported by CNN.
 Of the children still in detention, 1,609 parents of those children are still in detention at Immigration and Customs Enforcement (ICE) facilities according to testimony provided by HHS Commander Jonathan White.

-The reunification process has been slow, and Judge Sabraw sternly reprimanded HHS official Chris Meekins for saying that Sabraw’s reunification timetable was leading to an “increased risks to child welfare.” in his court filing according to a column by USA Today.
+The reunification process has been slow, and Judge Sabraw sternly reprimanded HHS official Chris Meekins for saying that Sabraw’s reunification timetable was leading to an “increased risks to child welfare” in his court filing according to a column by USA Today.
 The same column noted that Judge Sabraw characterized Meekins’ remarks as “deeply troubling” and “completely unhelpful”.
-Sabraw stated the Meekins filing appeared to be an attempt to deflect blame for the child separation policy.
+Sabraw stated the Meekins’ filing appeared to be an attempt to deflect blame for the child separation policy.

 The government claimed swift reunification with their parents endangers these children, but the judge once again made clear that the government unconstitutionally took these children away and now must do everything in its power to reunite them safely and by the deadline.